ieee-vgtc/ieeevis.org/content/info/presenter-information/fast-forward-and-video-previews.md

 ## Video Preview Guidelines:

-- Do not include any title slide at the beginning of the video, as we will add a consistent title to the video preview containing: the paper title, authors, and session information.
+- Do not include any title slide at the beginning of the video, as we will add a consistent title to the Video Preview containing: the paper title, authors, and session information.
 - The video should contain audio narration.
 We discourage salient music to focus viewers’ attention on the content.
 - Subtitles are mandatory to increase accessibility.
-See below for tips on how to create and include subtitles.
+See the [Talk Recording Guide](/year/2023/info/presenter-information/talk-recording-guide) for tips on how to create and include subtitles.
-- A video preview should be self-explaining and self-contained.
+- A Video Preview should be self-explaining and self-contained.
 It should clearly communicate your research and contribution and invite readers to read your paper.
 - Other than in recent years’ Fast-Forwards sessions, we discourage humor and trailer-like ‘ads’.
 - The video will exist for a long time and can be shared widely by the authors on social media and other channels.

-## Do I need to submit a Video-Preview?
+## Do I need to submit a Video Preview?
 If your track is not listed, please check for updates later as all track chairs are finalizing their decisions.